cardano-foundation/cardano-academy/glossary.md

 **State channels** refer to the process in which users transact with one another directly outside of the blockchain, or ‘off-chain,’ and greatly minimize their use of ‘on-chain’ operations.

 **Stateful** services keep track of sessions or transactions and react differently to the same inputs based on that history.
 Stateless services rely on clients to maintain sessions and center around operations that manipulate resources, rather than the state.

+#### Static typing
+is a feature of some programming languages where you must explicitly define a variable's data type (eg. number, text, or date) before you use it.
+This type is then fixed and cannot be changed during the program's execution.
+Benefits of static typing are:
+  - early error detection as the compiler can catch type mismatches before the runtime, preventing suprises later
+  - Improved code readability
+  - Enhanced performance as the compiler can optimize the code better as it knows the exact data types involved.

+In contrast, dynamically typed languages such as Python and JavaScript don't require explicit type declarations.
+The variable type is determined at runtime based on the value it holds, enabling more flexibility but potentially leading to runtime errors if types are not handled carefully.

 **Static analysis**, static projection, or static scoring is a simplified analysis wherein the effect of an immediate change to a system is calculated without regard to the longer-term response of the system to that change.
 Static analysis is a simplified analysis wherein the effect of an immediate change to a system is calculated without regard to the longer-term response of the system to that change.
 If the short-term effect is then extrapolated to the long term, such extrapolation is inappropriate.